ThwCorbin/toms-site/src/posts/markdown-guide.md

 A single paragraph blockquote uses this Markdown:

 ```
 > You have power over your mind--not outside events.
-Realize this, and you will find strength.\
+Realise this, and you will find strength.\
 >-Marcus Aurelius
 ```

 > You have power over your mind--not outside events.
-Realize this, and you will find strength.\
+Realise this, and you will find strength.\
 > -Marcus Aurelius

 A multiple paragragh blockquote uses this Markdown: